stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 to my body), whispered to me of ancient mysteries only half-linked with earth, and of pleasures that were the sharper because I felt that I might experience only a part of them.
-The sun and wind and that scent that rose upon them told me of festivals of gods whose senses are a millionfold more poignant than man&rsquo;s and whose joys are a millionfold more subtle and prolonged.
+The sun and wind and that scent that rose upon them told me of festivals of gods whose senses are a millionfold more poignant than man's and whose joys are a millionfold more subtle and prolonged.
 These things, they hinted, could be mine if I gave myself wholly into their bright deceptive power.
 And the sun, a crouching god with naked celestial flesh, an unknown, too-mighty furnace upon which eye might not look, seemed almost sacred in the glow of my newly sharpened emotions.
 The